immcantation/tigger/docs/vignettes/Tigger-Vignette.md

 `JUNCTION_LENGTH` or `junction_length`      | Length of the junction region of the V(D)J sample

-An example dataset is provided with the `tigger` package as `SampleDb` (Change-O format) and `airrDb` (AIRR format).
+An example dataset is provided with the `tigger` package as `SampleDb` (Change-O format) and `AIRRDb` (AIRR format).
 It contains unique functional sequences assigned to IGHV1 family genes isolated from individual PGP1 (referenced in Gadala-Maria *et al.* 2015).

 The database of germline sequences should be provided in FASTA format with sequences gapped according to the IMGT numbering scheme ([[3]][3]).
 IGHV alleles in